apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   How long (in seconds) Traffic Server keeps the negative responses  valid in cache.
+   How long (in seconds) |TS| keeps the negative responses  valid in cache.
 This value only affects negative responses that do NOT have explicit ``Expires:`` or ``Cache-Control:`` lifetimes set by the server.

 .. ts:cv:: CONFIG proxy.config.http.negative_caching_list STRING 204 305 403 404 405 414 500 501 502 503 504